arushiv/regulatoryAnnotations_comparisons/summaryStatistics/README.md

 ```

 # Use `Snakefile_GAT` to compute:
 - Overlap enrichment between each pair of regulatory annotations.
+(Supplementary Fig 1)

 ## Dry run
 ```